Stay tuned for announcements on other platforms

-Free, with adverts and optional IAPs to progress faster.
+Free, with adverts and optional IAPs to enhance the experience.

-Hang Line is an extreme-physics climbing game where you swing up dangerous mountain peaks and avoid ending up in hospital from falling rocks, avalanches and angry goats.
+Hang Line is an extreme-physics climbing game where you swing up dangerous mountain peaks and rescue stranded survivors from avalanches and angry goats.

-Using the unique and intuitive one-tap control system, climb treacherous rock faces and navigate dangerous obstacles including angry mountain goats, falling boulders and shattering ice stalactites.
-Use your grapple to drag obstacles and pull away ice blockages in order to clear the path forward.
-Fling yourself to safety as the mountain literally collapses around you.
+Using the unique and intuitive one-tap control system, climb treacherous rock faces and navigate dangerous obstacles including angry mountain goats, falling boulders and shattering icicles Use your grapple to drag obstacles and pull away ice blockages in order to clear the path forward.
+Swing yourself to safety as the mountain literally collapses around you.

-Play through a series of over 40 unique hand crafted levels, each offering its own unique challenges and surprises including avalanches and volcanoes.
-Earn awards by searching for special items on the mountain and sustaining the minimum injuries.
-Reach the top at all costs!
+Play through a series of over 50 unique hand crafted levels, each offering its own unique challenges and surprises including avalanches and volcanoes.
+Earn awards and build up your rescue squad by searching for special items on the mountain and collecting unique character sets.

 It's simple to pick up, but extremely hard to master.
 The controls allow for a high degree of precision but the variability of the physics constantly surprises.
 Every element in the game interacts with every other element.
 Goats can kick cats, cats can pounce on explosives, explosives can explode stalactites, stalactites can crush goats...
 When this number of systems are all interacting as the player swings and bounces around on an elastic grapple line - you never know what to expect.
 And that's extremely entertaining.